espocrm/documentation/docs/user-guide/reports.md

 ### NOT IN group

-Provides an ability to filter records that don't meet specified criteria.
+Provides the ability to filter records that don't meet specified criteria.
 E.g. listing accounts that don't have any opportunity with Closed Won or Closed Lost status.

 Note: It's recommended to avoid using NOT IN group when possible, by using filters 'Not Equals', 'None of', etc. instead.
 NOT IN group uses a sub-query that can negatively effect on a report performance in some cases.